Opening Ph.D. Position at The University of Alabama at Birmingham

 Please contact Dr. Peggy Biga at pegbiga@uab.edu for additional information.

-Open Position at the University of Kansas
+Open Research Assistant Position at the University of Kansas

 The Walters lab at the University of Kansas (KU) is is seeking a self-motivated, detail-oriented biologist to work as a research assistant supporting our investigations into aging and reproductive biology in lepidopteran insects (moths and butterflies), which is part of the larger IISAGE research consortium.
 This position will be directly supervised by PI Walters, with the primary responsibility being to provide technical support to PI Walters and other senior lab members in pursuit of our research agenda.